 A glass lens cover also helps prevent dirt and dust from clogging it.
-During testing, its construction really felt sturdy to the touch.
+During research, its construction really felt sturdy to the touch.
 We would definitely feel comfortable knocking it around without fear of breaking it.
 The best electric lawnmower will also help with your outdoor space.

 How We Decided

-In choosing the best landscape lighting to buy, you should consider its run time to charge time ratio, design, adjustable head, beam angle, and overall build quality.
+In choosing the best landscape lighting to buy, you should consider its run time to charge time ratio, design, light fixtures, adjustable head, beam angle, and overall build quality.
 Landscape lights should stay on for a minimum of 5 hours in the winter and 10 hours in the summer before needing to be recharged, which we feel is an appropriate trade-off.
 LED lights provide even more continuous power, like the Moonrays 95557 1-Watt Low Voltage LED lights which promise a 100,000-hour life span.
 Design is also critical, with rounded flat landscape lights ideal for pathways and spotlights for focused lighting towards an object or small area.

-Adjustable head and beam angles also mean a lot, with varying degrees allowing you to project light over a larger area and point it upwards, outwards, or in different directions.
+Lighting fixtures with adjustable head and beam angles also mean a lot, with varying degrees allowing you to project light over a larger area and point it upwards, outwards, or in different directions.
 Regarding build quality, we have a strong preference for waterproof rated landscape lights with aluminum builds for rust and fade resistance, as they are continuously exposed to all types of weather.

 Best Landscape Lighting Buying Guide

 The Most Important Features to Consider

 - Type of Lighting